What is autism?

 Signs in developmental period

-- For many adults, they many only become aware of the signs or characteristics of autism in relation to their own behaviours later in life.
+- For many adults, they many only become aware of the characteristics of autism in relation to their own behaviours later in life.
 When they then think back over their life they may start to identify how autism may have impacted their life at different moments such as realising that others seemed to know what others were thinking when they found it difficult to read people’s emotions.
-Many adults with autism have learnt strategies to support their challenges throughout their lifetime.
-It is therefore important to think about what signs or characteristics were present at a young age when seeking a diagnosis as an adult.
-See our signs and checklist for adults with autism page for more information.
+Many autistic adults have learnt strategies to support their challenges throughout their lifetime.
+It is therefore important to think about what characteristics were present at a young age when seeking a diagnosis as an adult.
+See our characteristics of autism in adults checklist page for more information.

 Domain A: Social communication and social interaction